valkey-io/valkey-doc/docs/reference/cluster-spec.md

 be reprovisioned to join a different set of nodes to enlarge or create a new cluster.

-In Redis Cluster nodes are reset using the `CLUSTER RESET` command.
+In Valkey Cluster nodes are reset using the `CLUSTER RESET` command.
 The command is provided in two variants:

 * `CLUSTER RESET SOFT`